 Spring.
 1 credit.
 Minimum enrollment 10; maximum 100.
 Prerequisite: first-, second-, third-, and fourth-year veterinary students.
 Letter grades only.
 G. Perkins.

 Introductory neonatology course.
-The emphasis is on the medical and surgical problems of foals in the early neonatal period with some information presented about calves, small ruminants, and camelid neonates.
-Students also spend several hours in the neonatal intensive care unit providing medical care of hospitalized patients under staff supervision.
+The emphasis is on the wellness examinations and preventive care for neonatal calves, crias, and foals in the first few days of life.
+Followed by exploration of the medical and surgical problems of neonates, with an emphasis on the foal.
+Students also spend several hours in the neonatal intensive care unit providing medical care to hospitalized patients under staff supervision.